haotian2006/HelperDocs-contributions/Parallel luau.md

         [4] = 2,
         [5] = 2,
     }
-    --to get the value of an index you can do key[valueAtIndex] to get the value return data,key
+    --to get the value of an index you can do key[valueAtIndex] return data,key
     --or
     return {data,key}